dmpelt/hdc2021_pelt/README.md

 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | 94.785 | 95.65 | 94.825 | 95.215 | 95.02 | 92.2 | 92.19 | 87.66 | 82.735 | 77.295 |

+[1] Pelt, D. M., & Sethian, J. A. (2018).
+A mixed-scale dense convolutional neural network for image analysis. *Proceedings of the National Academy of Sciences, 115*(2), 254-259.

 # Installation instructions